 Exit provisions are as under:

-The actual amount of the subscriber’s contribution depends upon subscriber’s entry age and remains fixed through till the age of 60 years.
+The actual amount of the beneficiary’s contribution depends upon beneficiary’s entry age and remains fixed through till the age of 60 years.
 Contribution table can be seen.

 Yes.
 Monthly subscription shall be automatically debited on a fixed date of every month from her/his linked savings account.
 Only, first subscription will be paid in cash for which receipt will be provided by concerned CSCs/VLEs.